"For God has not given us a spirit of fear, but of power and of love and of a sound mind."

 - Family members who have lost loved ones to cancer.

-Patients' names may be submitted to the ministry by a friend or loved one burdened about the patient's illness.
+Patients' names may be submitted to FSM by a friend or loved one burdened about the patient's illness.
 To submit, simply click here and fill out the Patient Information Form with the patient's information and few brief details about the illness and course of treatment.
 In addition, providing the name of a contact person who is able to provide updates about the patient's progress is helpful.

 How We Support